paola-yumi-m/tic-tac-toe/README.md

 The project aims to introduce the basic React concepts and implement the following features:
 - A simple playable tic tac toe game;
 - Find who won the game;
-- See what moves have been made
+- See what moves have been made;
 - Allow players to go back to older moves and play from older moves.